What's Included?

 Wildlife Watching

-Settle in for a classic day of safari game drives throughout Etosha National Park today.
-You'll be taken to various spots by your trained wildlife rangers, giving you the best chances of seeing Namibia's most famous wild residents.
+Settle into your overlanding truck for a classic day of safari game drives throughout Etosha National Park today.
+You'll be taken to various spots by your trained wildlife guides, giving you the best chances of seeing Namibia's most famous wild residents.
 Etosha is renowned for its density of wildlife; the concentrations of animals here are huge compared to other national parks, and in the dry season you'll often have amazing spectacles at the waterholes with several species at once congregating to drink.
 You'll journey on later in the day to your next camp at the eastern side the park at Namutoni.
 There's another waterhole here to pitch up at after dinner, for as long as you can stay awake after another epic day.

 Day 10